 Prior Authorization - Approval in advance to get services or certain drugs.
 In the network portion of a PPO, some in-network medical services are covered only if your doctor or other network provider gets prior authorization from our plan.
 In a PPO, you do not need prior authorization to obtain out-of-network services.
 However, you may want to check with the plan before obtaining services from out-of-network providers to confirm that the service is covered by your plan and what your cost-sharing responsibility is.
 Covered services that need prior authorization are marked in the Benefits Chart in Chapter 4.
-Covered drugs that need prior authorization are marked in the formulary.
+Covered drugs that need prior authorization are marked in the formulary and our criteria are posted on our website.